hsuyab/actin_seg/scripts/Readme.md

 ```

 ### Notes

 - The function processes SOAX log files, extracting actin filament data.
 - It creates a 512x512 image where actin filaments are represented.
 - The resulting image is rotated and flipped for proper orientation.
 - Commented-out code for plotting and saving the image is included.

-## General Notes

-- These scripts are part of a larger project involving SOAX (Snake Optimization Analysis for X) data processing.
-- They handle various aspects of file management, data extraction, and visualization for actin filament analysis.
-- Some parts of the scripts (especially in `hash_filepath.py` and `soaxLogs_to_image.py`) have commented-out code that may need attention or implementation.

 ## mann_whitney.py

 ### Overview

 This script performs a Mann-Whitney U test on two datasets and provides detailed statistical results and descriptive statistics.

 ### Functions